HoldGM/Chia_OG_Plot_Replacer/README.md

     ```
     \Pool_Plot_Replace.ps1 cannot be loaded because running scripts is disabled on this system.
     ```
-    Close Powershell and reopen as Administrator and run:
+    Close Powershell, reopen as Administrator and run:
     ```
     > set-executionpolicy remotesigned
     ```